cirex-web/your-local-chat/README.md

-## Build a LAN chat with React and Typescript!
+## Build a Local Area Network (LAN) chat with React and Typescript!

 We'll be building a bare-bones version of this, hosted on your very own computer.
 ![](tutorial/live-chat.png)